SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 **LuigiContextService** is an abstract class.
 Its implementation is in the **LuigiContextServiceImpl** class.
 If you need to change or extend the implementation, you can easily create a new class extending **LuigiContextServiceImpl**:

+In this class, we added the possibility to "reuse" a component and not initialize it every time you load it (it could be useful to keep component state.)

 ```javascript
 export class YourContextService extends  LuigiContextServiceImpl {
     ....